-Doing homework on a daily basis helps you to really understand the material, and makes lectures easier to follow.
-It allows you to discover and correct your confusions and misunderstandings, so you'll be less likely to make the same mistakes during quizzes and exams.

-- Online homework will be assigned each lecture, and will be due by 8:59pm on the first Monday night immediately after the day it was assigned. - Homework will be assigned for each section.
-You should do as much of it as possible that day, ask questions about it the next day, and have it completed by the second day after the lecture. - You should expect to spend at least 10 hours a week on homework, or an average of at least 2 hours per day.
-Each day, you should be finishing yesterday's homework, doing as much of today's homework as possible, and reading ahead for the next lecture. - Don't let the homework pile up.
+- You are expected to read the sections of the textbook every day, before the corresponding lecture.
+You may not understand everything the first time you read it, but it will help you be more comfortable with the language used in class, and make it easier for you to focus during lecture.
+It will also give you a chance to prepare your questions to ask in class. - Some concepts are presented differently in the textbook than in lecture, in ways which you may find more in line with your learning style. - Some explanations are given in more detail in the textbook than in lecture.
+I will say things in lecture which I might not write on the board you will find most of those "missing" notes in the textbook. - I believe that reading the textbook daily accounts for about 20% of your learning in a math class.
+If you do not read the textbook each day, you should not expect to score higher than a C, and you may likely score worse. - Homework Doing homework on a daily basis helps you to really understand the material, and makes lectures easier to follow.
+It allows you to discover and correct your confusions and misunderstandings, so you'll be less likely to make the same mistakes during quizzes and exams. - Homework will be assigned for each section, and will be collected on the same days as the quizzes.
+You should do as much of the homework as possible the day of the lecture, ask questions about it the next day, and have it completed by the second day after the lecture. - As college students, your homework should be presented neatly, logically and in an organized manner with all necessary work shown.
+Homework which is untidy, illogical or unorganized, or consists of answers without proper work will not be accepted, and will earn 0 points. - You should expect to spend at least 10 hours a week outside of class on homework, or an average of at least 2 hours per day.
+Each day, you should be finishing yesterday's homework, doing as much of today's homework as possible, and reading ahead for tomorrow's lecture. - Don't let the homework pile up.
 Because we operate on the quarter system, we will cover the material fairly quickly.
 If you fall behind in homework by even just a few days, the lectures will get harder to understand, and the homework will take more and more time the further behind you get.
-So, a 2 hour homework set might take 6 hours to complete if you are behind by a week, and that still doesn't include all the other old homework you have to finish up. - Give each question a solid effort before you start using help or hints.
-You will learn much more from trying to solve a problem yourself, than from watching someone or something solve it for you.
+So, a 2 hour homework set might take 6 hours to complete if you are behind by a week, and that still doesn't include all the other old homework you have to finish up. - Give each question a solid effort before you start looking at the solution manual or asking someone for help.
+You will learn much more from trying to solve a problem yourself, than from watching someone else solve it for you.
 (I can watch other people play basketball all day long, but I will only really improve when I pick up a ball and start shooting baskets myself.)
 Reread the notes or textbook, or search for similar examples for ideas on how to proceed, then try again.
-IF YOU ONLY FOLLOW THE SOLUTIONS IN THE TEXTBOOK, BUT YOU DO NOT LEARN TO SOLVE THE PROBLEMS WITHOUT HELP, YOU WILL PROBABLY FIND THAT YOU HAVE GREAT DIFFICULY WITH THE PROBLEMS THAT APPEAR ON TESTS. - I believe that homework accounts for about 50% for your learning in a math class.
-You should not expect to pass the class if you do not keep up with the homework.
-If you don't think you can commit at least 10 hours a week to this class, take it another quarter when you can make that time commitment.
+IF YOU ONLY FOLLOW THE SOLUTIONS IN THE SOLUTION MANUAL, BUT YOU DO NOT LEARN TO SOLVE THE PROBLEMS WITHOUT HELP, YOU WILL PROBABLY FIND THAT YOU HAVE GREAT DIFFICULY WITH THE PROBLEMS THAT APPEAR ON TESTS.